 Although rare, primary tumors of the cervical spine must be considered in every patient that presents with cervical myeloradiculopathy.
 This article reviews the clinical and diagnostic features of tumors that arise within the spinal cord, the nerves, or their coverings.
 Cervical spinal cord astrocytomas, meningiomas, and nerve sheath tumors (schwannomas and neurofibromas) are discussed in detail.

-A primary tumor is defined as one that that is found at the original site from which it first arose (a primary spinal cord tumor is one that started in the spinal cord).
-A metastatic tumor is defined as an aggressive tumor that originated elsewhere in the body and travelled to involve a distant site; e.g., a metastatic tumor of the lung that travels to the brain.
-Metastatic tumors of the cervical spine are covered elsewhere on wascherspineinstitute.com.
+A primary tumor is defined as one that is found at the original site from which it first arose (a primary spinal cord tumor is one that started in the spinal cord).
+A metastatic tumor is defined as an aggressive tumor that originated elsewhere in the body and traveled to involve a distant site; e.g., a metastatic tumor of the lung that travels to the brain.
+Metastatic tumors of the cervical spine are covered elsewhere on Wascherspineinstitute.com.

-Primary tumors of the cervical spine are divided into two main groups based on location of origin and their relationship to the dura (the membrane that surround the spinal cord and nerve roots):
+Primary tumors of the cervical spine are divided into two main groups based on the location of origin and their relationship to the dura (the membrane that surrounds the spinal cord and nerve roots):